Aotearoa: Proposals for official use

-In September 2021 the Māori Party started a petition to change the name of New Zealand to Aotearoa.
-The petition reached 50,000 signatures in two days.
+In September 2021, Te Pāti Māori started a petition to change the name of New Zealand to Aotearoa.
+The petition received 50,000 signatures in two days, and over 70,000 by early June 2022.
+On 2 June, the petition was submitted to Parliament's Petitions Committee.

-In September 2021, Hobson's Pledge, a lobby group that opposes specific rights for Māori (led by former leader of the New Zealand National Party Don Brash), initiated a petition to eradicate "Aotearoa" from official use.
-Hobson's Pledge spokespersons Casey Costello and Don Brash called on Prime Minister Jacinda Ardern to publicly affirm that the official name of the country is New Zealand, not Aotearoa New Zealand or Aotearoa.
-The petition also called on the prime minister to instruct all government departments to use the current official name only.
-Costello claimed that the name Aotearoa was not "culturally or historically recognised by Māori as the name of our country" while Brash claimed that the name New Zealand was an identity and brand that had been built over the past 180 years.
-The petition gained over 115,000 signatures by February 2023.

-In September 2021, Winston Peters, leader of the New Zealand First Party launched a petition "Keep It New Zealand".
-Peters called Aotearoa a "name with no historical credibility". the petition gained over 21,000 signatures.

-By early June 2022, the Māori Party's petition to rename New Zealand "Aotearoa" had received over 70,000 signatures.
-On 2 June, the petition was submitted before Parliament's committee.
 Party co-leader Rawiri Waititi argued that the proposed name change would recognise New Zealand's indigenous heritage and strengthen its identity as a Pacific country.
-Waititi objected to the idea of a referendum, claiming it would entrench the "tyranny of the majority."
-National Party Christopher Luxon stated that renaming New Zealand was a constitutional issue that would require a referendum.
+Waititi objected to the idea of a referendum, claiming it would entrench the "tyranny of the majority".
+National Party leader Christopher Luxon stated that renaming New Zealand was a constitutional issue that would require a referendum.
 Māori Development Minister Willie Jackson expressed concerns that a potential name change would create branding issues for the country's tourism industry.

-Opinion polling

-A 1 News–Colmar Brunton poll in September 2021 found that 58% of respondents wanted to keep the name "New Zealand", 9% wanted to change the name to "Aotearoa", and 31% wanted the joint name of "Aotearoa New Zealand".
-A January 2023 Newshub-Reid Research poll, showed a slight increase in support for the name "Aotearoa", with 36.2% wanting 'Aotearoa New Zealand", 9.6% "Aotearoa" only, and 52% wanting to keep "New Zealand" only.
+A 1News–Colmar Brunton poll in September 2021 found that 58% of respondents wanted to keep the name New Zealand, 9% wanted to change the name to Aotearoa, and 31% wanted the joint name of Aotearoa New Zealand.
+A January 2023 Newshub-Reid Research poll showed a slight increase in support for the name Aotearoa, with 36.2% wanting Aotearoa New Zealand, 9.6% Aotearoa only, and 52% wanting to keep New Zealand only.